Partnering for a fairer future

 Here are some examples of existing partnerships that we’re particularly proud of.
 And, if you’re interested in working with us, we’d love to hear from you – just drop us an email.

-Helping unpaid carers
+Support unpaid carers

 Dochas Carers’ Centre is an independent charity which provides help to unpaid carers by supporting them with information and guidance which can make life better.
 There are many carers who live a long way from services and access can prove difficult or impossible.